OussamaHaff/oussamahaff_dev/content/posts/03_understanding_jetpack_compose_syntax.md

 ## Being Anonymous !
-Thanks to our last factoring, we can now delete the intermediate variable called `operation`
+Thanks to our last factoring, we can now delete the intermediate variable called `operation` to go from this :

 ```kotlin
     val operation: ()-> Float = { multiplication(paramY = 4f, paramX = 5f) }
     prettyPrinter(operationAsParam = operation)
 ```

-to obtain this :
+to this :

 ```kotlin
     prettyPrinter(operationAsParam = { multiplication(paramY = 4f, paramX = 5f) } )
 ```

-We can simplify it by deleting the non-essential named parameter like this :
+We can simplify it by deleting the optional named parameter like this :

 ```kotlin
     prettyPrinter( { multiplication(paramY = 4f, paramX = 5f) } )